kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_comunications.md

    - Bit[7] is the DLAB bit.
 Setting this to 1 means that we get to acces the DLL, DLM and PSD registers to set the baud rate

 ##### 2. The Line Status Register
-THis register contains the info about the communicatiuon line.
+This register contains the info about the communicatiuon line.
 If any error occur, they are also reflected in this register:

 undone (dexcribe the rest of the registers)